dullroar/ten-steps-to-linux-survival/Step02.md

 a  b  c
 ```

-Did you notice how both `mkdir`\drcmd{mkdir} and `touch`\drcmd{touch}
+Did you notice how both `mkdir`\drcmd{mkdir} and `touch`\drcmd{touch} allow for specifying multiple
-allow for specifying multiple directory and file names in the same
+directory and file names in the same command?
-command?

 ## May I?{.unnumbered}

-Most "UNIX" file systems come with a set of nine permissions that can
+Most "UNIX" file systems come with a set of nine
+permissions\index{Files and Directories!Permissions}\index{Files and Directories!Permissions} that
-be thought of as a "grid" of 3x3 showing "who has what?"
-The "who" is
+can be thought of as a "grid" of 3x3 showing "who has what?"
+The "who" is known as "UGO":
-"UGO":

 * **User** - the user that is the "owner" of the file or directory.